Uniswap/docs/docs/sdk/swap-widget/overview.md

 The latest version of the Swap Widget is in production in the Uniswap Interface, but it is considered Alpha software and may contain bugs or change significantly between patch versions.
-If you have questions about how to use the SDK, please reach out in the `#dev-chat` channel of our Discord.
+If you have questions about how to use the SDK, please reach out in the `#dev-chat` channel on our Discord.
 Pull requests are welcome!

 # Uniswap Swap Widget